renemonroy/create-react-popup/README.md

 ### Example

-This is a simple example of how it works:
+This is a simple example of how a popup component can be created:

 ```jsx
 import React from "react";